Reading Time: 6 minutes

 Caching

-Caching is a way to save already-processed in order to avoid the cost of reprocessing the same request multiple times.
+Caching is a way to save already-processed data in order to avoid the cost of reprocessing the same request multiple times.

 To use caching, the HTTP Proxy must reference a caching strategy – the HTTP caching strategy (EE), for example – that uses the HTTP caching directives to determine how to cache each response .